ministryofjustice/laa-architectural-diagrams/decisions/002-coherent-deployments.md

 ## Consequences

-- We no longer need to refresh an environment from production; our deployment process can replicate a known state.
+- We no longer need to [refresh](#refresh-process) an environment from production;
+  our deployment process can replicate a known state.
+(We only need to restore production-like data, if needed.)
 - We can deploy our applications with automation tools, ensuring we can reliably release any time.
-- We can answer "What version of this application is currently running on this environment?", making it easier to prepare environments for testing or demos.
+- We can answer the questions in [State awareness in environments](#state-awareness-in-environments), making it easier to prepare environments for testing or demos.
-- After adhering to the above checklist, we can deploy subsequent revisions of our applications on-demand, and we can expect the deployed behaviour to match the revision's behaviour, leaving no surprises.
+- We can deploy our applications on-demand, and we can expect the deployed behaviour to exactly match the revision's behaviour, leaving no surprises.

 [hosting-adr-42]: https://github.com/ministryofjustice/laa-hosting-architectural-decisions/blob/master/doc/adr/0042-database-pipeline.md
 [hosting-adrs]: https://github.com/ministryofjustice/laa-hosting-architectural-decisions